-As the account owner, you remain in control of the assets at all times, and these funds are not includable in your gross estate.
-You also have the flexibility to change the beneficiary to a qualifying family member at any time without tax consequences.
-If the beneficiary receives a scholarship, you can withdraw that amount from the 529 Plan, penalty-free.
-Income tax still applies to the earnings, but there is no penalty.
-However, withdrawals that are not used for scholarship reimbursements or qualified education expenses are taxed as ordinary income and assessed a 10% penalty on the earnings portion.
-Keep in mind that 529 plan withdrawals must be taken during the same calendar year in which the qualifying expenses are paid otherwise the distribution may be a non-qualified distribution.
-In order to simplify record keeping and ensure accurate matching, you may wish to elect to make payments directly from your 529 plan to your student's institution.
+Withdrawals from 529 plans that are not used for qualified education expenses are taxed at ordinary income rates and assessed a 10% penalty on the earnings portion.
+If the beneficiary receives a scholarship, however, you can withdraw up to the scholarship amount from the 529 plan penalty-free (income taxes still apply to the earnings withdrawn).
+Additionally, 529 plan withdrawals must be taken during the same calendar year in which the qualifying expenses are paid otherwise the distribution may be considered a non-qualified distribution.
+In order to simplify record keeping and ensure accurate matching, you may want to make payments directly from your 529 plan to your student's institution.

-Depending on the plan you select and your state of residency, you may also receive a tax deduction or tax credit for a portion of your contributions.
-As of January 1st, 2020 the Oregon College Savings Plan replaced the state tax deduction with a refundable state tax credit.
+Depending on the plan you select and your state of residency, you may receive a tax deduction or tax credit for a portion of the contributions you make to a 529 plan.
+As of January 1, 2020, the Oregon College Savings Plan replaced the state tax deduction with a refundable state tax credit.
 The credit is based on your filing status and adjusted gross income.
-The credit is the lesser of \$150 for single filers and \$300 for joint filers or a percentage of the amount contributed based on your adjusted gross income.
-Contributions made in 2019 and prior can also still be carried forward up to four years.
+The credit is the lesser of \$170 for single filers and \$340 for joint filers or a percentage of the amount contributed based on your adjusted gross income.

-Currently, the federal law also allows you to withdraw up to \$10,000 in K-12 tuition expenses for each beneficiary each year.
-However, it is important to keep in mind that a number of states (including California and Oregon) do not conform to the federal tax law.
-If states do not follow the federal law, the distributions taken out for K-12 tuition expenses may be subject to state tax and a penalty.
-In addition, if you previously claimed a state tax deduction, it may be subject to recapture.
+Currently, federal law allows you to withdraw up to \$10,000 per year from a 529 plan for K-12 tuition expenses for each beneficiary.
+However, a number of states (including California and Oregon) do not conform to this federal tax law.
+If a state does not follow the federal law, the distributions taken out of a 529 plan for K-12 tuition expenses may be subject to state tax and a penalty.
+In addition, any previously claimed state tax deductions may be subject to recapture.

-The SECURE Act also recently expanded the definition of qualified education expenses to include costs associated with registered apprenticeship programs and repayment of student loans.
-The act now allows you to take a qualified distribution of up to \$10,000 for the repayment of student loans.
+The SECURE Act of 2019 expanded the definition of qualified education expenses to include costs associated with registered apprenticeship programs and repayment of student loans.
+The act allows you to take a qualified distribution of up to \$10,000 for the repayment of student loans.
 The \$10,000 amount is a lifetime limit that applies to the 529 plan beneficiary and each of their siblings.
 Bear in mind that this is also a federal law so you should check your state's definition of qualified education expenses before making a distribution for student loans.
-Furthermore, any portion of the student loan interest that is paid for with the 529 plan will not be eligible for the student loan interest deduction.
+Furthermore, any portion of student loan interest paid for with 529 plan assets will not be eligible for the student loan interest deduction.